-DOJ virus that wants you to pay $300 fine?
+DOJ virus that wants you to pay $300 fine via moneypak code?
 My computer was blocked by Department of Justice Virus and it also falsely accused me of child pornography, copyright issues, and owning software that didn’t belong to me.
 Then it asked me to pay $300 within 48 hours via Moneypak.
 It totally frozen my computer and I cannot do anything on it.
-I didn’t do anything illegal, I just wondered how would this thing happen?
+I didn’t do anything illegal, I just wondered how would this thing happen as the virus asking for $300 to unlock computer, what is an official looking of Department of Justice page saying that illegal viewing activity is happening and you must pay 300 dollars to remove it?
 I looked up what to do in this situation, and I found out that many other people had the same thing happen to them, with the exact same charges.
 Is this real?
 Or Is this just a virus claiming to be part of the US government?
 Confiscated and you will be persecuted if you don’t pay a fine?
+Learn more information below.

 Department of Justice Virus (also called DOJ Virus $300 ) is another variant of infamous Moneypak virus that blocks targeted computer systems and tries to trick money from people.
 This virus infects computer systems through security vulnerabilities and it also can be distributed through spam mails or fake torrent files.
 Once it is downloaded, it completely locks your system and only displays one message telling that you have been violating the Copyright and Related Rights Law and illegally using or distributing copyrighted content.
 It also displays infected computer’s IP address, host name and even turns your webcam on automatically without your permission.
 That must be horrible and scary if a user turn his PC on and see such a message.
 However, Department of Justice Virus is a scam as no institution would lock your PC and ask you to pay any fines like that way.